Division of Palliative Medicine

 The Division of Palliative Medicine provides phenomenal learning experiences for fellows, residents, medical students, graduate nursing students, and attendings.

 For medical students, we lead a 1-week course during the 3rd year of medical school that teaches students the clinical and communication skills for generalist palliative care.
 We also offer a 2-week rotation during the 4th year of medical school for students who would like to get more exposure to Palliative Medicine.
 Nursing students and APP students can also join us for 2-week rotations.
-If you are interested, please reach out to Luke Hebert.
+If you are interested, please reach out to Rhonda Hanley.

 Residents & Fellows